 There are three performance areas, the largest seating 1,700 people.
 Remarkably, its ceiling may be lowered and raised to maximise the acoustic results or ‘sound profile’ according to the type of performer or number of people in the auditorium.
 Other elements of the remaining building include rehearsal spaces, bars, cafeteria and a function room.
 It is one of Britain’s most amazing modern buildings.

-The fabulous BALTIC, a gallery of contemporary art is only metres away from the Sage and is another of Gateshead’s star attractions.
+The fabulous BALTIC, a gallery of contemporary art is only metres away from Sage Gateshead and is another of the town’s star attractions.
 Originally the Baltic Flour Mill, its foundations and design go back to the 1930s, but war delayed construction and Joseph Rank Ltd would not open the building until 1950.
 Like several other Rank mills it was named from a foreign sea.
 Built on the site of Hawks’ Gateshead Iron works (1858-1890), the mill included a warehouse (now demolished) that stored 5,000 tonnes of grain.

 The mill could dispatch 240 tonnes of grain per hour and ships, from across the world delivered grain to the adjoining, 138 feet high silo which had a capacity of 22,000 tonnes.
 Grain was sucked from the ships and delivered by a conveyor under the quay to a corner of the silo’s interior.